20GotoTen/es-theme-retrofix/README.md

 Thanks and credits
 ------------------
 - The Batocera team (https://batocera.org) and the Batocera Discord artwork community for helping those who need it and being great overall.
-- jdorigao (https://github.com/jdorigao) for his Alekfull theme which got me interested developing themes in the first place
+- jdorigao (https://github.com/jdorigao) for his Alekfull theme which got me interested developing themes in the first place.
-- Darknior (https://github.com/Darknior) for his amazing RVGM theme and his thoroughly documented comments which were very helpful
+- Darknior (https://github.com/Darknior) for his amazing RVGM theme and his thoroughly documented comments which were very helpful.
 - fabricecaruso (https://github.com/fabricecaruso) for the continued improvements and additions to Emulationstation which make it so much fun.
+- Ordovice (https://github.com/ordovice) for support and his contibutions to regional settings.
 - The game artists themselves for creating over 40 years of memorable and influential artwork which has inspired generations, and inspired me to want to show it all off.